 By far the most popular end-times belief is one of a pre-tribulation rapture in which “the church” will be taken out of harm’s way before seven years of tribulation begins.
 This belief is often defended by the following verse:

 For God hath not appointed us to wrath, but to obtain salvation by our Lord Jesus Christ, (1 Thessalonians 5:9)

-The problem with using this verse to prove a pre-trib rapture is that it doesn’t address tribulation but, instead, tells us we’re not appointed to wrath.
-This lack of differentiation between tribulation and wrath is a core element in dispensationalism which teaches that “the church” and Jews are separate and that God has different plans for each.
+The problem with using this verse to prove a pre-trib rapture is that it doesn’t acknowledge that the saints have suffered tribulation at the hands of heretics and unbelievers throughout history.
+Further, the pre-trib rapture theory is a core element in dispensationalism which teaches that “the church” and “the Jews” are separate and that God has different plans for each.
 Conveniently for “the church” God’s plan is apparently to whisk away all believers before the tribulation rubber meets the road.

 Prophets, Apostles, Disciples and Believers Persecuted

 Throughout the Bible, there are stories of those of faith enduring tribulation.
 Many of the Old Testament prophets were persecuted because they spoke God’s word against the people, shining a light on the dark deeds of men and the wickedness of their hearts, warning them of the consequences to come.
 Hebrews 11, the great faith chapter, confirms the persecution and tribulation that many of the faithful suffered.

 And others had trial of cruel mockings and scourgings, yea, moreover of bonds and imprisonment: They were stoned, they were sawn asunder, were tempted, were slain with the sword: they wandered about in sheepskins and goatskins; being destitute, afflicted, tormented; (Of whom the world was not worthy:) they wandered in deserts, and in mountains, and in dens and caves of the earth.
 (Hebrews 11:36-38)